Virat Kohli: Aggression

 Kohli's playing style is widely regarded as aggressive, a trait that extends to his leadership on the field.
 He is known for his passionate and animated responses to on-field situations, demonstrating a fierce competitiveness.
 His captaincy is characterized as proactive, taking bold decisions and leading the team by example.
 Kohli has been the subject of much media scrutiny and criticism in the early stages of his career.
 He was often portrayed as a brash and arrogant individual, eliciting mixed reactions from fans, critics and former cricketers alike.
 While some have praised his assertiveness and confidence, others have criticized Kohli's behaviour for crossing the boundaries of fair play and for losing control, sometimes resulting in a loss of composure.
 Despite his efforts to curb his aggressive behaviour, Kohli has acknowledged that there are times when intense pressure or high-stakes situations may challenge his resolve.
 Nevertheless, the cricketer has persistently maintained that his aggression acts as a source of inspiration and drives his focus and motivation on the field.
 Writing for The New York Times, Huw Richards noted Kohli's self-assuredness and "assertiveness" in contrast to some former Indian cricketers who he felt had exhibited an inclination towards excessive politeness and reticence, and that Kohli embodies his combative demeanour both on and off the cricket field.
+In contrast, former India captain Kapil Dev suggested Kohli's aggression was fake, saying Rohit Sharma "doesn't show fake aggression like Kohli."

 Comparisons to Sachin Tendulkar

 Kohli's batting style and approach to the game have frequently drawn comparisons to Sachin Tendulkar, who he regarded as the epitome of excellence in cricket.
 Dubbed as Tendulkar's "successor", he is widely considered to have the potential to surpass his records in the future.
 His reverence for Tendulkar as a role model, who he idolized in his formative years and sought to emulate, is well-documented.
-Nevertheless, Indian commentator Aakash Chopra has notes that Tendulkar possessed a broader array of shots.
+Indian commentator Aakash Chopra has notes that Tendulkar possessed a broader array of shots.
+However, English batting great Kevin Pietersen has termed Kohli superior due to his impressive records in run-chases.

 In a discourse with Bollywood actor Salman Khan, Tendulkar proclaimed that Kohli possesses the potential to surpass his record of 100 international centuries.
 Tendulkar also acknowledged Kohli's batting aptitudes and the steadfastness with which he has accumulated runs.
 In 2013, Tendulkar retired from international cricket, Kohli, who played alongside Tendulkar in the team, honoured him by presenting him with a sacred thread that had been gifted to him by his late father.
 Tendulkar eventually returned the thread to him, imploring that it should remain in his possession.